Sunday 21 October 2012

 Highlights: 20 mile bike ride around London, Canals, Sunday market at Brick Lane.

 Big day of bike riding today, and a very sore ass which made me remember why I wear lycra bike pants on long rides back home.
-I got up to overcast conditions hoping for no rain today which didn’t look good when I walked out of the hotel into some drizzle.
+I got up to overcast conditions which turned into drizzle when I walked out of the hotel.

 Onto London Bridge and then Tower Bridge as we got a good history lesson.
 At this point I had seen all these sights but now we went off the beaten path and riding around the Thames saw hidden inlets and canals.
 Amazing areas, so quiet and beautiful and only a few minutes from the hassle of the London I knew.